mroukema/chrumm-keyboard-trackball/MATERIALS.md

 -  2x Artificial leather, ~195x130mm, max 1.2mm thickness
 - Glue for artificial leather on printed filament
 - Keycaps (64 mx + 6 choc v1)
-- 8 8x3mm Neodymium magnets (optional for magnetic base plate)
+- 8x 8x3mm Neodymium magnets (optional for magnetic base plate)
-- 3x Veichu bearings
+- 3x Veichu YK310/311 BTU bearings
 - 1x 34mm Trackball
 (*) Some of the screws are difficult to reach and require a ball-point driver, or a short-armed key.